brimdata/zed/docs/language/operators/summarize.md

 ```

 To format the output of a single-valued aggregation into a record, simply specify
-an explicit field for the output as in:
+an explicit field for the output:
 ```mdtest-command
 echo '1 2 3 4' | zq -z 'summarize mean:=avg(this)' -
 ```